SGombert/cqphamster/cqphamster/src/main/webapp/README.md

-# Yacep (yacaep)
+# cqphamster

-The standard web client used for the yacep platform.
+The standard web client used for the cqphamster platform.

 ## Install the dependencies
 ```bash